Remiphilius/PoemesProfonds/README.md

 The model can take as input a word up to 25 lettres long and return a phonetic transcription up to 21 phonemes long.

-The architecture of the model features an attention mechanism as seen in [2].
+The architecture of the model features an attention mechanism [2].

 The model has a **99.76% accuracy** on words it was not trained on which seem to be the best (as of August 2020) in French.